Eli-V-14/game-c-plus-plus/README.md

 # paint-ball
-Making a Paint Ball multiplayer game for a Term project in C++
+Making a Paint Ball multiplayer game for a term project in C++

 Initial Game Concept:
 - Singular box (User) with a paintball gun
 - Different modes
     - Zombie
         - Destroy Zombies
         - Collect EXP/Points
         - Weapon Upgrades

     - 2 Person / Multiplayer
         - UDP Streams
         - Capture the Flag
         - Free for All

 Sources of Information: